Black Sabbath (film): "The Drop of Water"

 In 1910s London, Nurse Helen Chester is called by the maid of an elderly medium to prepare the latter's corpse for burial.
-As she dresses the body, she notices a sapphire ring on its finger.
-Chester steals it, accidentally tipping over a glass of water which drips on the floor; she is then assailed by a fly.
+As she dresses the body, she notices an expensive sapphire ring on its finger.
+Chester steals it, accidentally tipping over a glass of water which drips on the floor; she is then annoyed by a fly.
 Chester takes the ring home to her flat and witnesses strange events.
-The fly returns and continues to pester her, and the lights in her apartment go out as the sound of the dripping water is heard from various locations.
-Chester finds the woman's corpse lying in her bed.
-It rises and floats toward her.
-Chester begs for forgiveness, but ultimately strangles herself.
+The fly returns and continues to pester her and the lights in her apartment go out as the sound of the dripping water is heard from various locations.
+Chester sees the woman's corpse lying on her bed.
+It rises and floats towards her.
+Chester begs for forgiveness but the corpse appears to strangle her - in reality she strangles herself.
 The next morning, the concierge discovers Chester's body and calls the police.
-The pathologist arrives to examine the body and only finds a small bruise on her left finger where her ring once was.
+The pathologist arrives to examine the body and only finds a small bruise on her left finger where the ring had been.
 As the doctor announces this observation, the concierge appears distressed and hears the dripping of water.